Building insurance requirements

-The Victorian Building Authority (VBA) requires evidence that you have insurance or are eligible to purchase insurance (in some cases) before it can grant your application for registration or renew your registration.
+The VBA requires evidence that you have insurance or are eligible to purchase insurance (in some cases) before we can grant your application for registration or renew your registration.
 A company registered as a building practitioner must hold the required insurance in the company’s name.

-If the VBA learns that you are no longer covered by the required insurance, it must suspend your registration.
+If we learn that you are no longer covered by the required insurance, we must suspend your registration.

 There are three types of insurance for registered building practitioners.

 If you undertake domestic building work worth more than $16,000, then you need domestic building insurance.